blackhatabhi/My_ChatApp_project/README.md

 # Ichat web-socket chatapp
-In this app you can do real time chatting with other user using socket.io
+In this app you can do real time chatting with other user using socket.io.

+<b>It is my coding blocks final project. a big thaks to coding blocks and arnav bhaiya</b>

 ---
 ## Requirements